 - Add mashed bananas and yogurt to the batter and mix until well combined.

-- Add about 2/3 of the chocolate mixture to banana bread batter and run a spoon or spatula through it 2-3 times to create swirls.
+- Add about ⅔ of the melted chocolate to banana bread batter and run a spoon or spatula through it 2-3 times to create swirls.
 Do not overmix.

 - Transfer batter to a parchment-lined loaf pan.

-- Add remaining 1/3 of the chocolate mixture to the top of the batter and gently run a spatula through it and the banana bread batter.
+- Add remaining ⅓ of the melted chocolate to the top of the batter and gently run a knife or chopstick or toothpick through it to create a swirl pattern.

-- Bake for 50-55 minutes, testing for doneness by inserting a toothpick in the center of the loaf.
+- Bake for 50-55 minutes, or until a toothpick inserted into the middle of the loaf comes out clean.

 - Let cool 5 minutes before using the parchment paper to lift the bread out of the pan.
 Transfer to a cooling rack to cool completely before slicing.

-- Melt the chocolate chips one of two ways:
+- Melt the chocolate chips one of three ways:

 - Microwave for 1 minute and stir well to incorporate any solid bits.
 Microwave another 15 seconds, if required, to get the chocolate to a smooth consistency.